akmalur/se-challenge-payroll/README.md

    they explained?
 1. Did you separate any concerns in your application?
 Why or why not?
 1. Does your solution use appropriate data types for the problem as described?

+# Instructions
+    Requirements:

+    #POSTGRESQL

+        1. CREATE DATABASE paypal
+        2. CREATE ROLE paypal_admin
+        3. GRANT ALL PRIVILEGES ON DATABASE paypal TO paypal_admin
+        4. ALTER ROLE paypal_admin LOGIN
+        5. Configure on default port.
+If changes are required update instance/config.py/DATABASE_CONNECTION_URI

+    # Python
+        version: 3.6.1

+    execute run.py once environment is configured

+To be honest I have never done web development in python as a job, so it was interesting for me to see how quickly can I produce a result in a more or less clean way.
+I think I managed to structure everything cleanly and separate most of the concerns.
+In general I really enjoyed this challenge and hope my code won't disappoint.
+Hope to hear from you soon.